Black-vented shearwater: Habitat and Distribution

 This species is pelagic, occurring in the Pacific Ocean and the Gulf of California.
-It comes closer to land than most other shearwaters, so it can sometimes be seen from shore.
-It nests predominantly on offshore islands off north and western Baja California, namely Isla Natividad (ca. 95% of the nesting population), Isla de Guadalupe, and Islas San Benito.
-It is fairly common off the United States coast of central and southern California during the country's colder months.
+It comes closer to land than most other shearwaters It nests predominantly on offshore islands off north and western Baja California, Mexico, namely Isla Natividad (95% of the nesting population), Isla de Guadalupe, and Islas San Benito.
+It is relatively common along the central and southern California coast during the colder months.
+The species has recently been observed nesting on Isla Rasa and Isla Partida in the Gulf of California, showing an expansion to their previously known breeding range.
+Black-vented shearwaters have been spotted as far north as British Columbia, but it is considered an "accidental visitor".